 |Dakota Travel Nurse||Mandan, ND||58554||701-667-2884|

 |Minot State University||Minot, ND||58707||800-777-0750|

 |Trinity Health Human Resources||Minot, ND||58701||701-857-5191|

 |North Dakota State College of Science||Wahpeton, ND||58076||800-342-4325|

 |Williston State College||Williston, ND||58801||701-774-4200|

 Sanford Health.
-This state-approved program consists of theoretical instruction in classrooms, supervised hands-on training, as well as simulated practical training in a lab.
+This state-approved program consists of theoretical instruction in classrooms, supervised hands-on learning, as well as simulated practical classes in a lab.
 Students are qualified to sit the certification exam upon completion of the course.

 Grand Forks Area Career and Technology Center.
-The GFACTE Nurse Aide program comprises of theory lectures and hands-on training.
+The GFACTE Nurse Aide program comprises of theory lectures and hands-on demonstrations.
 Upon completion, students can sit the certification competency exam by the North Dakota Board of Nursing.
-Clinical training is done in the school’s lab as well as a licensed facility under the supervision of licensed nurses.
+Clinical learning is done in the school’s lab as well as a licensed facility under the supervision of licensed nurses.